 When you complete the online application for accommodation, you must also ensure that you apply for accommodation for the Two-week Academic Induction course.
 This is to ensure that you will be allocated accommodation for both this course and your degree.

 If you do not want to apply for University residential accommodation, please be aware that you are responsible for making your own alternative arrangements.
-ELT staff cannot assist you in finding private rented accommodation before or during the course.
+International Education Institute staff cannot assist you in finding private rented accommodation before or during the course.
 St Andrews can be very busy during the summer months, and it may be difficult to find an affordable room or flat.

 Find out more about private accommodation in St Andrews.